 Advancing Psychiatry Through Clinical Research

-"After this course, I began to understand where that data goes and how it drives advancements in treatment.
+"After this course, I began to understand where clinical research data goes and how it drives advancements in treatment.
 Seeing how a successful clinical trial can help millions of people continues to inspire me as a clinical researcher.”

 Dr. Khutaija Noor’s journey into clinical research has been shaped by her dedication to psychiatry and her commitment to improving patient outcomes through evidence-based medicine.
 While treating complex conditions like opioid addiction, schizophrenia, major depressive disorder, bipolar disorder, OCD, migraines, and multiple sclerosis, she became increasingly drawn to the research behind effective treatments, recognizing its vital role in offering the highest quality patient care and treatment options.